smcalilly/smcalilly.github.io/_posts/2022-04-12-nature-writing-bass-pro-shops.markdown

 Somebody said, “Redneck Disney World”
 A log cabin tacked onto the glass pyramid like a front porch
-On the lawn grows Deodar Cedar trees that aren’t native here
 We tourists hurrying in to witness the flagship mega store
 I guess this is another poem about "white culture"
 My people?
 I guess